-For more than 20 years, The Nature Conservancy (TNC) has helped protect iconic natural places in and around Austin.
-Check out our top five local conservation areas and fall in love with them the same way we have!
+For more than 30 years, The Nature Conservancy (TNC) has helped protect iconic natural places in and around Austin.
+Check out the top five local conservation areas that we've had a hand in protecting, and fall in love with them the same way we have!

 1. Barton Springs